Choudhry18/RealEstate_dashboard/DOC.md

 ## AI Architecture Overview

-The Affinius Dashboard leverages a sophisticated AI system for property analysis, built around a multi-agent prompting architecture that specializes in different types of real estate inquiries.
+The Affinius Dashboard leverages a sophisticated AI system powered with Retrieval Augment Genearation (RAG) for property analysis, built around a multi-agent prompting architecture that specializes in different types of real estate inquiries.
 The system processes natural language questions about properties and generates detailed, structured insights using both historical property data and augmented web search capabilities.

 ## Core AI Components